 - Create a profile

-- For membership type, select RECREATIONAL MEMBERSHIP in the drop-down menu
+- For membership type, select RECREATIONAL (or ON-ROOKIE if in Ontario) in the drop-down menu

 - Finalize account

-*Signing up for a Recreational Membership does not mean you have registered for an event.
+*Signing up for a Recreational/Rookie Membership does not mean you have registered for an event

 STEP 2: Register for an Event